 To view the ARP table, use the show arp command in privileged EXEC mode.
+This command shows dynamic and manual ARP entries, but does not identify the origin of each entry.

 show arp

 The following table shows the modes in which you can enter the command: